PaulHalloran/s2p3/README.md

 ## Downloading CMIP model data

+Data available from https://esgf-node.llnl.gov/search/cmip6/

+You will need to set up an account to get access.

-Data available from https://esgf-node.llnl.gov/search/cmip6/ You can download it manually, or with wget scripts.
+You can download it manually, or with wget scripts.
 With the previous generation of models (CMIP5) I would always use the wget scripts, but I've tried this once through this website and did not get what I expected - I need to look into this.
+The image below shows which items we need to specify.

 ![Image of CMIP5 data access](https://github.com/PaulHalloran/s2p3/raw/master/readme_files/cmip6_stuff.jpg)

+The variables we want are:

+vas, uas, clt, huss, tas, psl, sftlf, rsds and rlds

+These correspond to U and V surface winds, cloud fraction, specific humidity (from which we calculate relative humidity), surface air temperature, sea-level pressure, land fraction, net downwelling shortwave radiation and downwelling longwave radiation

+Once the files are downloaded, I suggest merging the files for each model and variable into a single file, i.e. one file per variable per model.
+For this I use `CDO mergetime relevant_input_files*.nc output_filename.nc`